Your Full Guide to Buying a Car in Spain

 Payment Options

 You should be ready for a variety of payment options.
 For the purchase, bank transfers are typical in Spain.
-Although dangerous, cash payments are often accepted, so make sure you get an accurate receipt.
+Cash payments are often accepted but can be risky; you should get an accurate receipt.

 Advice for a More Pleasant Shopping Experience: